Skip to main content

 ActionHow

-Create userClick Add user, enter username and password
+Create userClick Add user, enter username and password, choose role and assigned instances, then save

 Passkeys (WebAuthn)